 For decades, athletes who were otherwise vegetarian or vegan have made an exception for whey supplementation, feeling they were losing too much of an edge without it.
-But what about the strictly vegetarian athlete?
-Can a diet that eliminates egg, meat, and all dairy products support the grueling physical demands of competitive sports, including muscle-intensive activities like bodybuilding or powerlifting?
+But what about the strictly vegan athlete?
+Can a diet that eliminates eggs, meat, and all dairy products support the grueling physical demands of competitive sports, including muscle-intensive activities like bodybuilding or powerlifting?

 It can more than ever, I would argue, thanks to pea and rice protein in combination.

-Society-wide, interest in a reduced dietary reliance on animal proteins is growing, often for health and environmental reasons.
-Enthusiasm for plant proteins like soy, brown rice, and pea protein has grown apace, and people have begun to associate these proteins with longevity and better overall health.
+Society-wide interest in a reduced dietary reliance on animal proteins is growing, often for health and environmental reasons.
+Enthusiasm for plant proteins like soy, brown rice, and pea protein has grown apace, and people have begun to associate these proteins with better overall health.

-Pea and rice protein are godsends for this type of athlete.
-These two plant proteins eclipse all others in both protein content and essential amino acid content.
+Pea and brown rice protein are godsends for this type of athlete.
+These two protein powders eclipse all others in both protein content and essential amino acid profile.
 They bring none of soy's hormonal baggage, and they are far less likely than soy to qualify as GMO.
-Especially when they are combined, they become the first vegetable protein source that provides a comparable alternative to animal-derived proteins such as whey.
+Especially when they are combined, they become the first vegetable protein source that provides a comparable alternative to animal-derived protein powders such as whey.
 They can provide equal levels of essential amino acids, from a vegan source.

 How Vegetable Proteins Stack Up

 |Protein Source||Possible Protein Content||GMO Status||Taste||Solubility||Texture|